June 14, 2014

 Jon: That's my personal opinion on that.
 Because without doing that, and then you have to play around to make sure that the levels are correct, estradiol is kept in check, et cetera, without doing that, metabolic syndrome is directly related to low testosterone levels.

 Ben: Okay.
 So here's another question for you.
-When we look at our ancestry and what people have been doing for thousands of years for example, is there evidence that folks in previous cultures have figured out ways to improve drive, make themselves stronger, fix some of these issues by relying upon some form of testosterone even if they didn't have our technology today like injectables?
+When we look at our ancestry and what people have been doing for thousands of years for example, is there evidence that folks in previous cultures have figured out ways to improve libido, make themselves stronger, fix some of these issues by relying upon some form of testosterone even if they didn't have our technology today like injectables?
 And the reason I ask this is I just drove through Montana and they had the Rocky Mountain oyster festival there where you go any cheap balls and the idea is that it's somehow supposed to increase your bioavailable testosterone.
 How much of a cultural tradition is there with the use of testosterone as a performance enhancer, or as something to do like increase muscle, decrease body fat, et cetera?

 Jon: Quit a bit.
 I mean there's a lot of folklore about it.
 Eating oysters for example.
 But oysters are a known aphrodesiac, and so I'm sure there's like…